-- growth in our same-center portfolio, - growth in our portfolio from property development and redevelopments, and - expansion of our portfolio through property acquisitions.
+- growth in our comparable property portfolio, - growth in our portfolio from property development and redevelopments, and - expansion of our portfolio through property acquisitions.

-Our same-center growth is primarily driven by increases in rental rates on new leases and lease renewals, changes in portfolio occupancy, and the redevelopment of those assets.
+Our comparable property growth is primarily driven by increases in rental rates on new leases and lease renewals, changes in portfolio occupancy, and the redevelopment of those assets.
 Over the long-term, the infill nature and strong demographics of our properties provide a strategic advantage allowing us to maintain relatively high occupancy and generally increase rental rates.
 We continue to see strong levels of interest from prospective tenants for our retail spaces; however, the time it takes to complete new lease deals is longer, as tenants have become more selective and more deliberate in their decision-making process.
 We have also experienced extended periods of time for some government agencies to process permits and inspections further delaying rent commencement on newly leased spaces.
 Additionally, we have seen an overall decrease in the number of tenants available to fill anchor spaces, and have seen an uptick in the number of retail tenants closing early and/or filing for bankruptcy.
 We believe the locations and nature of our centers and diverse tenant base partially mitigates any potential negative changes in the economic environment.
 However, any significant reduction in our tenants' abilities to pay base rent, percentage rent or other charges, will adversely affect our financial condition and results of operations.
 We seek to maintain a mix of strong national, regional, and local retailers.
-At December 31, 2017, no single tenant accounted for more than 2.9% of annualized base rent.
+At December 31, 2018, no single tenant accounted for more than 2.7% of annualized base rent.

 Our properties are located primarily in densely populated and/or affluent areas with high barriers to entry which allow us to take advantage of redevelopment opportunities that enhance our operating performance through renovation, expansion, reconfiguration, and/or retenanting.
 We evaluate our properties on an ongoing basis to identify these types of opportunities.
-We currently have redevelopment projects underway with a projected cost of approximately \$155 million that we expect to stabilize in the next several years.
+We currently have redevelopment projects underway with a projected cost of approximately \$210 million that we expect to stabilize in the next several years.

-We continue our ongoing redevelopment efforts at Santana Row and are under construction on an eight story 284,000 square foot office building which will include an additional 29,000 square feet of retail space and 1,300 parking spaces.
-The building is expected to cost between \$205 and \$215 million and to be delivered in 2019.
+We continue our ongoing redevelopment efforts at Santana Row and are under construction on an eight story 301,000 square foot office building which will include an additional 18,000 square feet of retail space and 1,300 parking spaces.
+The building is expected to cost between \$205 and \$215 million, to be delivered in 2019, and the office portion is 100% pre-leased.
 After current phases, we have approximately 4 acres remaining for further redevelopment and entitlements in place for an additional 395 residential units and 321,000 square feet of commercial space.
-Additionally, we control 12 acres of land adjacent to Santana Row.
+Additionally, we control 12 acres of land across from Santana Row, which has approximately 1 million square feet of commercial space entitlements.